Network egress observability [Beta]

 In the network egress policy page, the Observability tab contains logs and metrics for uses of the network egress policy per data connection source that imports this policy.

-Select a data connection source in the source picker and view network egress logs that were created with the policy.
+Select a data connection source in the source picker and view the network egress logs and metrics that were created with the policy.

 Network egress logs in Control Panel